-Gillian was the first trainer in Scotland to complete the Karen Pryor Academy Professional Dog Training Programme (with distinction), becoming a Karen Pryor Academy Certified Training Partner(KPA-CTP) in 2012.
-She was also the first TAGteacher in Scotland and is now a Level 3 TAGteacher.
-Gillian is also a Full Member of The UK APDT (01078), The Pet Professional Guild, The Karen Pryor Academy for Animal Training & Behaviour and is a registered Animal Training Instructor with the Animal Behaviour & Training Council.
+Gillian was the first trainer in Scotland to complete the Karen Pryor Academy Professional Dog Training Programme (with distinction), becoming a Certified Training Partner(KPA-CTP) in 2012.
+She was also the first TAGteacher in Scotland and became a Level 3 TAGteacher in 2016.
+Gillian is a Full Member of The UK APDT (01078), The Pet Professional Guild, The Karen Pryor Academy for Animal Training & Behaviour and is a registered Animal Training Instructor with the Animal Behaviour & Training Council.
 Some examples of modules completed as part of University degrees and other courses completed include:

 Gillian has trained a variety of species successful and desirable behaviours through positive reinforcement ie; humans, dogs, cats, rats, goldfish, chickens, tortoises, parrots, hornbills, horses, crows & rabbits.
 She has many training testimonials from happy humans, endorsed by their awesome animals (!).
-Her extensive experience in risk analysis / business development, people coaching / training and team leadership combined with practical and science savvy training skills allows Gillian to help caregivers and their animals via promoting positive human animal interactions.
-Gillian's primary animal training work is coaching and inspiring people to train their dogs, however, she is happy to work with a variety of species.
+Her extensive experience in risk analysis / business development, people coaching and team leadership combined with practical and science savvy training skills allows Gillian to help caregivers and their animals via promoting positive human animal interactions.

-Please be aware the Industry is not appropriately regulated although progress is being made; be selective and choose a Trainer who is a good fit for you and trains with effective, force free and humane training.
-Inspire Animal Learning advance force free training through collaboration and may suggest onward referral of behaviour cases on occasion (for example to Veterinary Behaviourists), if the problem is outwith our capacity.
-It is important to rule out any medical / physiological reasons for the "problem behaviour", therefore, a Veterinary referral is required for any pet behaviour problems.
-When choosing a Trainer we recommend experienced, qualified professionals who use effective, force free & humane methods (no choke / prong / electric / spray collars, water sprays, leash jerks or other intimidation / force), to set caregivers and their animals up for best success through the effective, humane application of behaviour science.
+Please be aware the Industry is not appropriately regulated although progress is being made; be selective when choosing who to work with.
+Inspire Animal Learning advance the industry through appropriate collaboration and may suggest onward referral of behaviour cases on occasion (e.g. to Veterinary Behaviourists).
+It is important to rule out or identify any physiological / medical reasons for the "problem behaviour", therefore, a Veterinary referral is required for behaviour problems.
+We suggest choosing experienced, qualified professionals who use effective & humane methods (no choke / prong / electric / spray collars, water sprays, leash jerks or other intimidation / force), to set caregivers and their animals up for success through the effective, humane application of behaviour science.
 Trainers should carry appropriate insurance and be accredited by professional organisations with an effective code of practice, assessment / renewal procedures and insurance etc.

 Copyright 2013.
 INSPIRE ANIMAL LEARNING.
 All rights reserved.